About this website

 - 01 Mar 2023

 This is a static website, generated with Hugo (written in Go/Golang), and it’s served from Github Pages with a build action when I push content to the repository.
 Content is written in Markdown and the custom domain name is registered via Google.
+I’m beginning to build some AI into the site – it’s limited at the moment to automatically generating the brief description of page changes in my changes section.

 Simplicity and speed is exactly what I wanted for this revamp.
 I don’t have any need for complicated, dynamic, session-based pages so this setup does the job well.